MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-addresses.md

 The overview card shows details about the coverage of the enrichment.

-* **Customers processed and changed**: The number of customer profiles that were successfully enriched.
+* **Addresses processed and changed**: The number of customer profiles with addresses that were successfully enriched.

-* **Customers processed and not changed**: The number of customer profiles that were recognized but not changed.
+* **Addresses processed and not changed**: The number of customer profiles with addresses that were recognized but not changed.
 It typically happens when the input data is valid and can't be improved by the enrichment.

-* **Customers not processed and not changed**: The number of profiles that were not recognized.
+* **Addresses not processed and not changed**: The number of profiles with addresses that were not recognized.
 Usually for input data that is invalid or not supported by the enrichment.

 ## Next steps